manuelAlonsoPerez/weatherApp_redux_middleware/README.md

 ## Project Description:

 This project creates a weather forecast service using [openweathermap](https://openweathermap.org/api "openweathermap") api.
-The graphs are build with [react-sparklines](https://www.npmjs.com/package/react-sparklines "react-sparklines") and the maps are implemented with [Google Maps Api](https://developers.google.com/maps/documentation/javascript/tutorial "Google Maps Api").
+The graphs are built with [react-sparklines](https://www.npmjs.com/package/react-sparklines "react-sparklines") and the maps are implemented with [Google Maps Api](https://developers.google.com/maps/documentation/javascript/tutorial "Google Maps Api").

 The project is done together with the great React and Redux turorial from Stephen Grider: